-The Storytellers Committee (a combination of the former Poets & Storytellers and Drama committees) sponsors a host of writing activities for creative self-expression, as well as opportunities for dramatic presentations of others’ work.
-We believe that writing and/or performing deepens a sense of community among participants, enables us to better know ourselves, and helps us give voice to a creativity that nourishes the soul.
-The committee, which meets monthly, sponsors numerous activities, which are OPEN TO ANYONE OF ANY AGE WITHOUT ATTENDING COMMITTEE MEETINGS.
+The Storytellers Committee (a combination of the former Poets & Storytellers and Drama committees) sponsors creative writing activities and dramatic presentations by the church community.
+We believe that writing or performing deepens a sense of community among participants, enables them to better know themselves, and helps them give voice to a creativity that nourishes the soul.
+The committee meets monthly.

 Opportunities for Involvement

-Monday Writers Group – Bring any original writing (poems, stories, essays) to the Monday group, which meets in the Thornhill Room at 12:30 on the second and fourth Mondays of every month.
+Monday Writers Group – Bring any original writing (poems, stories, essays) to the Thornhill Room at 12:30 on the second and fourth Mondays of every month.
 Writers share insights and support.

-Open Mics – These events take place three or four times a year, generally as an after service brunch.
-Bring any original piece of about five minutes to read, tell a story, or just come to listen.
+Open Mics – These events occur three or four times a year, generally as a brunch after the service.
+Bring an original piece to read, tell a story, or just come to listen.
+(Performances should be about 5 minutes or less.)
 The next brunch is scheduled for November 20th at 11:30 in the Thornhill Room.

 Works in Progress – An annual September evening presentation of original, rehearsed works by featured MPC members and friends.
 We encourage anyone interested to submit works on the topic of aging to Sharon Noteboom to perform or have performed in this year’s program.